Mills Memorial Hospital Replacement - Terrace, BC

 why is the current Seven Sisters slated to being torn done

-Skeenavalleyseniors asked about 1 year ago
+Skeenavalleyseniors asked over 1 year ago

 The new Mills Memorial Hospital is being built on the same site as the existing hospital and as a result, the current Seven Sisters facility must be removed to make room for the new hospital.
 This will ensure that we are able to construct a hospital that will meet the growing needs of Terrace and the region.